dragonfire535/xiao/README.md

 * **this-guy:** Draws an image or a user's avatar over the "Get a load of this guy" meme.
 * **thug-life:** Draws "Thug Life" over an image or a user's avatar.
 * **to-be-continued:** Draws an image with the "To Be Continued..." arrow.
+* **tuxedo-pooh:** Sends a "Tuxedo Winnie the Pooh" meme with the text of your choice.
 * **two-buttons:** Sends a "Two Buttons" meme with the buttons of your choice.
 * **ultimate-tattoo:** Draws an image or a user's avatar as "The Ultimate Tattoo".
 * **vietnam-flashbacks:** Edits Vietnam flashbacks behind an image or a user's avatar.